CityOfZion/neon-wallet/README.md

 ### What does it currently do

-- View Gas and Neo balances
+- View GAS and NEO balances
 - Login via Wif and encrypted private keys
-- Send Neo to other addresses
+- Send NEO to other addresses

 ## Installation